 Snowy Hydro Discovery Centre

-There's something for everyone in Cooma.
-The idyllic town, known as the gateway to the Snowy Mountains, is an ideal base for visitors planning a trip to the nearby ski destinations of Thredbo or Perisher Valley during the winter months.
+Known as the "gateway to the Snowy Mountains, the idyllic town of Cooma provides an ideal base for visitors planning a trip to the nearby ski destinations of Thredbo or Perisher Valley during the winter months.

 The Lambie Town Walk is a 5-km self-guided tour that introduces you to Cooma's history.
 You'll pass the town's heritage railway station, quaint cottages and Lambie Gorge, originally an Aboriginal women's site.